07Manoj/AirForceLeague-CCDC/Initial_playbook.md

       update_cache: true
 ```

-- **Package:**This is a generic package module that will use the package of the target system.
+- **Package:** This is a generic package module that will use the package of the target system.
 When you run a playbook, ansible gathers facts about the target host which includes the package manager used by the remote system.
 Ansible pulls the information from in there, loads it into the package module and uses that as a package manager.
-    - 1) This is very useful if you are installing packages on remote systems which use different package managers.
+    -  This is very useful if you are installing packages on remote systems which use different package managers.
 Instead of creating multiple tasks with different package managers, you can create one task which will solve for every host.
-    - 2) Please note that "ansible.builtin.package" and "package" are the exact same thing.
+    -  Please note that *"ansible.builtin.package"* and "package" are the exact same thing.
 You do not have to specify the "ansible.builtin" before the module name.
 - **Name:** We list the names of all the packages you want to install.
 - **State:latest**  This basically updates the package if it is not the latest one
-- **Update_cache:true**  This is basically the equivalent of "apt update" in a debian machine.
+- **Update_cache:true**  This is basically the equivalent of *"apt update"* in a debian machine.
 It updates the packages.

 **Step 5:**  Make the newly created user a part of the docker group so he wouldn't need to use sudo to execute docker commands.